-Phonics is taught daily on entry to school in Reception through to Year 2 using the scheme Letters and Sounds.
+Phonics is taught daily on entry to school in Reception through to Year 2, and beyond where necessary, using a Lancashire scheme Red Rose Letters and Sounds.
 It is a systematic approach to build children's speaking and listening skills as well as to prepare children for learning to read by developing their phonic knowledge and skills.
-It sets out a detailed and systematic programme for teaching phonic skills for children starting by the age of five, with the aim of them becoming fluent readers by age seven.
+It sets out a detailed, systematic, and progressive programme for teaching phonics, with the aim of them becoming fluent readers by age seven.

-Jolly Phonics and Phonics Play are used to supplement the scheme.
-The schools reading scheme is Big Cat Collins which is aligned to our chosen Phonics Programme Letters and Sounds.
-This runs from Reception through to Year 6 to ensure every child has the opportunity to excel in reading using one scheme to ensure consistency, progression, and transition between year groups. eBooks can be accessed at home for families to read together to read for pleasure as well as practice with family codes being shared on entry to school.
+The schools reading scheme is Big Cat Collins which is aligned to our chosen Phonics Programme Red Rose Letters and Sounds.
+This runs from Reception through to Year 6 to ensure every child has the opportunity to excel in reading using a scheme to ensure consistency, progression, and transition between year groups. eBooks can be accessed at home for families to read together reading for pleasure as well as practice with family codes being shared on entry to school.